Written Iboga Testimonials at Iboga Wellness Center:

 I went to the Iboga Wellness Center skeptical about the existence of spirits, but curious and willing to explore.
 With my western science background, I thought the spirit world was a comforting myth, but about as real as Santa Claus.
 I don’t feel that way anymore.
 I met my own soul face-to-face, and I saw and communicated with Sioux’s spirit.

-There were four iboga guests, two iboga providers, Gary Cook and Levi Barker, two assistants Kali and Sandy, plus a handful of warm and friendly cooking and cleaning staff.
+There were four iboga guests, two iboga providers, Gary Cook and Levi Parker, two assistants Kali and Sandy, plus a handful of warm and friendly cooking and cleaning staff.
 The food was great throughout the eight-day stay.

 The first two days were spent settling in.
 Swimming, relaxing, watching birds and monkeys, going for walks, preparing myself mentally, editing my list of questions for iboga.
 I re-read parts of Elizabeth Bast’s book “Heart Medicine, A True Love Story”.
 I read and re-read the beautiful prayer my friend Michael wrote for me.
 Kali and I laughed about the difference in attitude between “Worrier” and “Warrior”.
 I met with the staff medical doctor for a physical and EKG, and was relieved when he gave me the go-ahead.